ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 1. Create: create new processes.
 2. Destroy: forcefully shut down a process.
 3. Wait: pause execution until a certain process is done running.
 4. Misc.
-Control: other options, lik
+Control: other options, like suspending a process and resuming it.
+5. Status: